 2. The Raven

-Perhaps a centrepiece jewel in the Treehouse crown The Raven is an abridged version of the amazing Edgar Allen Poe poem.
+You know what would’ve been scarier than nothing?
+Anything! – Perhaps a centrepiece jewel in the Treehouse crown The Raven is an abridged version of the amazing Edgar Allen Poe poem.
 Being narrated by James Earl Jones of course gives it more gravitas and the Simpsons twist has plenty of good puns.
-The great ending being that Homer is shit scared whilst the Bart and Lisa don’t give it a second thought.
+The great ending being that Homer is scared shitless whilst the Bart and Lisa don’t give it a second thought.

 1. Terror At 5 And 1/2 Feet